 The Absolute Arc percentage change in farm income differs from the standard year-on-year percentage change.
 In calculating the Arc percentage change, we express the change in farm income relative to the average of two base years i.e. the average of the income from the current and previous year.
 This contrasts with the standard year-on-year percentage change in income, where the change in income is expressed relative to the preceding year only.
-A reliance on the standard year-on-year percentage changes in income.
+A reliance on the standard year-on-year percentage change can result in the calculation of extreme percentage changes in income.
 These extreme values can be attributed to the reliance on a single base year for the calculation.
 The Absolute Arc percentage change in farm income removes some of this problem by using the average of two years as the base period.